Mouthpower.org is a user-supported website. If you buy through our links we may receive a commision.

 Popular viral claims regarding SLS include –

 - Skin and eye irritant – This is actually true!
-SLS is a recognized irritant that can cause discomfort to people with sensitive or hypersensitive skins.
+SLS is a recognized irritant that can cause discomfort to people with sensitive or hypersensitive skin.
 It must be stressed that when used appropriately and at the correct concentrations, most people can use products that contain Sodium lauryl sulfate without any problems, this is especially true of products like shampoo or soap, where it is mostly all washed away by the rinsing effects of water.
 However, the practice of exposing the delicate and sensitive lining of the mouth to a toothpaste containing harsh, synthetic chemicals like SLS is questionable.

 - Causes cancer – This is false!
 Sodium lauryl sulfate (SLS) is not classified as a carcinogen by any health organization.
 There is no evidence to suggest that SLS is in any way linked to cancer.